Socialsquare/Franklin/README.md

 Getting started
 ---------------

-Global Change Lab uses the 3.4+ version of the Python interpreter, make sure you have this installed before proceeding.
+Franklin uses the 3.4+ version of the Python interpreter, make sure you have this installed before proceeding.

 If you haven't already set up a virtual environment please see the **Virtual environment** section below.